MrYamous/symfony-docs/routing.rst

 PHP attributes allow you to define routes next to the code of the :doc:`controllers </controller>` associated to those routes.

-You need to add a bit of configuration to your project before using them.
+You don't need to add any configuration to your project before using them.
 If your project uses :ref:`Symfony Flex <symfony-flex>`, this file is already created for you.
-Otherwise, create the following file manually:

 .. code-block:: yaml

-    # config/routes/attributes.yaml
+    # config/routes.yaml
     controllers:
-        resource:
-            path: ../../src/Controller/
-            namespace: App\Controller
-        type: attribute

-    kernel:
-        resource: App\Kernel
+        resource: routing.controllers
-        type: attribute

-This configuration tells Symfony to look for routes defined as attributes on classes declared in the ``App\Controller`` namespace and stored in the ``src/Controller/`` directory which follows the PSR-4 standard.
-The kernel can act as a controller too, which is especially useful for small applications that use Symfony as a microframework.
+This configuration tells Symfony to enables auto-registration of ``#[Route]`` attribute of controllers, independently of where they are located in the app.

 Suppose you want to define a route for the ``/blog`` URL in your application.
 To do so, create a :doc:`controller class </controller>` like the following: